-Latifat is a professor of population and public health at the University of the Witwatersrand (Wits) in Johannesburg and an adjunct research fellow of the Nigerian Institute of Medical Research (NIMR), Lagos.
-She currently serves as advisor to the World Health Organization (WHO) on the TDR Implementation Research core competency framework and is a member of the research committee of the Ekurhuleni Health District in Gauteng Province, South Africa.
-She holds a PhD in demography and population studies, MSc (Med) in epidemiology and biostatistics, MSc in population studies and a BSc (Honors) in statistics.
-She holds certifications in many specialized population, health, development, and management training programs.
-Over the last 30 years, she has garnered considerable experience in population and public health matters, especially in sub-Saharan Africa (having lived and worked in the western, eastern and southern regions of the continent).
+Latifat is a professor of Population and Public Health at the University of the Witwatersrand (Wits) in Johannesburg and an adjunct research fellow of the Nigerian Institute of Medical Research (NIMR), Lagos.
+She currently serves as an advisor to the World Health Organization (WHO) on the TDR Implementation Research core competency framework and is a member of the research committee of the Ekurhuleni District in Gauteng Province, South Africa.
+She holds a PhD in Demography and Population Studies, MSc (Med) in Epidemiology and Biostatistics, MSc in Population Studies, and a BSc (Honours) in Statistics.
+She also holds certifications in many specialized populations, health, development, and management training programs.
+Since 1988, she has garnered considerable experience in Population and Public Health matters, especially in sub-Saharan Africa (having lived and worked in the western, eastern, and southern regions of the continent).

-Currently, she serves the as academic coordinator of the MSc Epidemiology Programme of the Wits School of Public Health.
+Currently, she serves as the academic coordinator of the MSc Epidemiology Programme of the Wits School of Public Health.
 She teaches and coordinates a broad range of courses, including Epidemiology, Research Methods, Implementation Science, and Quality Improvement Science.
 She also supervises postgraduate research as well as mentors and coaches students and junior colleagues.
-Her varied and growing managerial responsibilities also means that she is involved in a myriad of facilitation, resource management, representation and networking.
+Her varied and growing managerial responsibilities also mean that she is involved in a myriad of facilitation, resource management, representation, and networking activities.

-Prior to her current employment, she worked in government, international and research institutions (including the National Population Commission, Nigeria; UNICEF, Nigeria; the African Population and Health Research Centre, Kenya, and the Wits Graduate Programme in Demography and Population Studies).
-Her research focus is on promoting the sexual and reproductive health (including HIV), and well-being of different segments of the African population using both quantitative and qualitative methodologies.
-Of particular note is her work on adolescents as well as maternal and child health issues (family planning, unsafe abortion, preconception care, antenatal, delivery, post-natal care, vaccination, breastfeeding, diarrhea and other childhood morbidities and mortality).
+Prior to her current employment, she worked in government, international and research institutions including the National Population Commission, Nigeria; UNICEF, Nigeria; the African Population and Health Research Centre, Kenya, and the Wits Graduate Programme in Demography and Population Studies.
+Her research focus is on promoting the sexual and reproductive health and well-being of the African population using both quantitative and qualitative methodologies.
+Her work is notable in adolescent, maternal and child health issues and HIV.